aws-samples/aws-genai-llm-chatbot/README.md

 ## Foundation Models Preview Access
 If you are looking to deploy models from SageMaker foundation models, you need to request preview access from the AWS console.
-Futhermore, make sure which regions are currently supported for SageMaker foundation models here.
+Futhermore, make sure which regions are currently supported for SageMaker foundation models.

 # Deploy